Table of Contents

 With so many diverse things to do in Pokhara, every turn brings discovery, and every moment is an opportunity for adventure or relaxation.
 Whether paragliding through the sky, boating on tranquil waters, or enjoying a quiet moment at the Peace Pagoda, Pokhara promises every visitor a rich and rewarding experience filled with unforgettable things to do in Pokhara.

-Into the Wild: Hiking to the World Peace Pagoda
+Hike to the World Peace Pagoda

 At the top of the hill to the south of Fewa lake sits the World Peace Pagoda.
 Access to the pagoda involves crossing the lake and taking a steep climb.
 The pagoda itself is an impressive sight and well worth the visit.
 But what makes it worth exploring is the incredible views across the Annapurna mountain range and the city you can enjoy from its vantage point.